chuanhao01/Tasker_Bot/worksheets/weekly_report/weekly_report_2.md

 ## What have I done last week

-Sherrise:
+Sherisse:
 -   Unit testing on the front end
 -   Basic data viewer design
--   Working on chartjs for better looking data viewer
+-   Working on chartjs for better looking result viewer and/or data viewer
 -   Working basic data viewer code
 -   Planning on basic result viewer and insert data view